sdww0/teerustpython/enclave/README.md

 ## Disclaimer

-RustPython is in development, and while the interpreter certainly can be used in interesting use cases like running Python in WASM and embedding into a Rust project, do note that RustPython is not totally production-ready.
+RustPython is in a development phase and should not be used in production or a fault intolerant setting.

+Our current build supports only a subset of Python syntax.

-Contribution is more than welcome!
+Contribution is also more than welcome!
 See our contribution section for more information on this.

 ## Conference videos